Robert Van Valin Jr.: Biography

-Van Valin received a BA in Linguistics from UC San Diego (1973) and a PhD in Linguistics from UC Berkeley (1977).
+Van Valin received a BA in linguistics from UC San Diego (1973) and a PhD in linguistics from UC Berkeley (1977).
 He has taught at the University of Arizona, Temple University, UC Davis, and the University at Buffalo, The State University of New York, where he served as department chair for 15 years.
 He is currently on leave from Buffalo and is Professor of General Linguistics at the Heinrich Heine University in Düsseldorf, Germany.
 He has been a visiting researcher at the Australian National University and at the Max Planck Institutes for Psycholinguistics and for Human Cognitive and Brain Sciences.
 He has been awarded a NSF Graduate Fellowship, a Research Award for Outstanding Scholars from Outside of Germany from the Alexander von Humboldt Foundation (2006) and a Max Planck Fellowship at the Max Planck Institute for Psycholinguistics (2008–2013).
 He has been an Assistant Editor for Language (1991–1993) and has served on the LSA Program Committee (1994–1996), chairing the committee in 1996 and taught at the LSA Summer Institutes at UC Berkeley in 2009 and at University of Colorado in 2011.

 He has also been a visiting faculty member at Stanford University, the University of California, Berkeley, the University of Sonora, and the University of Zagreb.

 Work

-Van Valin's research areas are syntactic theory, (neuro)cognitive aspects of language, including acquisition and sentence processing, and language typology.
+Van Valin's research areas are syntactic theory, (neuro) cognitive aspects of language, including acquisition and sentence processing, and language typology.
 He has done research on two American Indian languages, Lakhota (Siouan) and Yateé Zapotec (Oto-Manguean), and has supervised research on a number of endangered languages.
 These themes are woven together in his work in Role and Reference Grammar.
-He had an NSF-funded research project with Daniel Everett on information structure in Amazonian languages from 2003–2006.
+He had an NSF-funded research project with Daniel Everett on information structure in Amazonian languages from 2003 to 2006.
 Currently, he is project director and co-project director on two projects (B01, D04) in Cooperative Research Center 991 The structure of representations in language, cognition and science funded by the German Science Foundation (2015–2019).